zxzzhangg/bonniezhang/about/index.md

 ---

 ## My Background
 Hello, welcome to my personal website.
-My name is Bonnie, a recent graduate student of Master of Data Science (MDS) from the University of British Columbia.
-Now, I am actively looking for data scientists, machine learning engineer, data analyst roles in the greater Vancouver area.
+My name is Bonnie, and I am a Data Engineer at [Infoblox](https://www.infoblox.com/).
+I am also a recent graduate student of Master of Data Science (MDS) from the University of British Columbia.

 I have strong passion about the filed of data science and artificial intelligence because I think these are powerful tools to make the world and people's life better.
 As myself a fast learner and problem solver, I enjoy exploring and learning new things so I always keep updating my skillsets.